VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

-The most common business benefits that you might gain from applying the CQRS pattern are scalability, simplifying a complex aspect of your domain, and adding flexibility to your solution.
+The most common business benefits that you might gain from applying the CQRS pattern are scalability, simplifying a complex aspect of your domain, adding flexibility to your solution, and greater adaptability to changing business requirements.

 ## Scalability